bigmlcom/bigmler/docs/index.rst

 Analyze subcommand Options
 --------------------------

 --cross-validation              Sets the k-fold cross-validation mode --k-folds                       Number of folds used in k-fold cross-validation
                                 (default is 5)
 --features                      Sets the smart selection features mode --staleness INTEGER             Number of iterations with no improvement that
-                            is considered the limit for the analysis to stop (default is 5)
---penalty FLOAT             Coefficient used to penalyze models with many
-                            features in the smart selection features mode (default is 0.001).
-Also used in node threshold selection (default is 0) --optimize METRIC           Metric that is being optimized in the smart selection features mode or the node threshold search mode (default is accuracy) --nodes                     Sets the node threshold search mode --min-nodes INTEGER         Minimum number of nodes to start the node threshold search mode (default 3) --max-nodes INTEGER         Maximum number of nodes to end the node threshold search mode (default 2000) --nodes-step INTEGER        Step in the node threshold search iteration (default 50) --exclude-features          Comma-separated list of features in the dataset to be excluded from the features analysis
+                                is considered the limit for the analysis to stop (default is 5) --penalty FLOAT                 Coefficient used to penalyze models with many features in the smart selection features mode (default is 0.001).
+Also used in node threshold selection (default is 0) --optimize METRIC               Metric that is being optimized in the smart selection features mode or the node threshold search mode (default is accuracy) --optimize-category CATEGORY    Category whoese metric is being optimized in the smart selection features mode or
+                                the node threshold search mode (only for categorical models) --nodes                         Sets the node threshold search mode --min-nodes INTEGER             Minimum number of nodes to start the node threshold search mode (default 3) --max-nodes INTEGER             Maximum number of nodes to end the node threshold search mode (default 2000) --nodes-step INTEGER            Step in the node threshold search iteration (default 50) --exclude-features              Comma-separated list of features in the dataset to be excluded from the features analysis

 Cluster Specific Subcommand Options
 ----------------------------------